codemeta/codemeta/developer-guide.md

 Associated CodeMeta Concept: *License*

-It is recommended that values for this property are selected from the Software Package Data Exchange [list of licenses](http://spdx.org/licenses/), specifying the "license identfier", for example "Apache-2.0".
+It is recommended that values for this property are selected from the Software Package Data Exchange [list of licenses](http://spdx.org/licenses/), specifying a value listed in the "license identifier" column, for example "Apache-2.0".

 ### name
 Context IRI: schema:name